Kartoffel0/Memo2Anki/README.md

   <img src="Memo2Anki-card.JPG">
 </p>

-### To use this Memo2ANki please make your sure your Kindle's language is set to either Brazilian Portuguese, English or Japanese
+### To use Memo2Anki please make your sure your Kindle's language is set to either Brazilian Portuguese, English or Japanese

 # Features
-- Semi-automatic ```Word, Reading, Definition, Manga Page, Audio, BookName``` Anki card creation with definitions from how many Yomichan dictionaries you want and audio from JapanesePod
+- Semi-automatic ```Word, Reading, Definition, Manga Page, Audio, BookName``` Anki cards creation with definitions from how many Yomichan dictionaries you want and audio from JapanesePod
 - Manual selection of which book the script will mine the words from, the amount of cards to be created and the minimum frequency rank a word needs to have in order to be added
 - No need to import any APKG files as the cards are created using AnkiCOnnect